WikiEducationFoundation/wikieduinfra/README.md

 4. `terragrunt run-all apply`
    1. At this point, you can reach the Nomad UI by via `https://{nomad_server_ip_address}:4646`.
 The required ACL token Secret ID is the `nomad_mgmt_token`, also available on the Nomad server in `/root/bootstrap.token`.
 5. Configure DNS
-   1. Create an A record to point the rails domain to the nginx node's IP address
+   1. Create an A record to point the **rails domain** to the nginx node's IP address
-   2. Create an A record to point the docker domain to the nginx node's IP address as well
+   2. Create an A record to point the **docker domain** to the nginx node's IP address
+   3. Create an A record to point the **nomad domain** to the nginx node's IP address
 6. Run the provided ssl provision script (in `nomadserver` ) on the nginx node.
 You'll need to update the domains list and copy it to the node.
    - `ssh root@{rails domain}`
    - Copy the `provision_nginx_ssl.sh` script to the node